Ta' Cisju Farmhouse: History

-Since the Arab period the area was a fertile ground and many fields are found until day.
+Since the Arab period, the area was a fertile ground, and many fields are found until this day.
 The area became a village during the Arab rule of which only the rural characteristics remain to be most evident of this.
-The area use to receive surprise attacks from sea corsairs, and for this reason it was unpopular among locals to settle in the area.
+The area use to receiv surprise attacks from sea corsairs, and for this reason it was unpopular among locals to settle in the area.
 Even though in the area there is the Gauci Tower (built by Francesco Gauci in 1548) and the Knights built the Captain's Tower to further enhance the protection of the farming community, both of them served of a lesser service to the farmhouse when it was built.
 This is because in the late 17th century the Order of St. John built the Wignacourt towers, the Lascaris towers and the De Redin towers.
 The towers served the community, including the Ta' Cisju Farmhouse, as a better defense and thus allowing the prosperity of the village.